osamaishtiaq/osamaishtiaq.github.io/README.md

 - Developed complete building inspection and inventory system.
 Being used by JamatKhanas all over the world for inspection and management of large buildings.
 - Built with Angular 8 Framework, SQL Server, Azure, SSIS Reporting and ASP.Net Core

-**Data Warehousing and ETL Tool for Encompass DataConnect**

-- Built Data Warehousing and ETL Tool for EllieMae DataConnect
-- Built an algorithm that reads ElliMae DataConnect mappings domain model path and auto creates relationships of each field and table

 ### **Personal Interests**